 - Certification Board of Structural Integrators (CBSI), certified practitioner, since 2009.

 - Certified Teacher of Kinesis, teaching short courses and within KMI certification program in the U.S. and Europe, 2005-2013.

-- National Certification Board of Therapeutic Massage and Bodywork (NCBTMB), certified continuing education providers, since 2005.
+- National Certification Board of Therapeutic Massage and Bodywork (NCBTMB), approved continuing education providers, since 2005.

 - International Association of Structural Integrators (IASI), member, 2003; continuing education provider, since 2009.

 - American Massage Therapy Association (AMTA), member since 1994.